Prince Harry Planning To Propose To Meghan Markle Soon, But Wedding Will Wait A Little Longer

 “Right now, Meghan is trying to keep her head down, work hard and stay out of the media,” the insider told the media outlet.
 “The past few months have been difficult and had its ups and downs with the amount of attention on her future with Harry, engagement talk, wedding talk, etc. She’s hoping that if this is something that happens they can keep the news private for a while before having to go public.”

-This came just days after another report claiming that Prince Harry was strongly leaning toward eloping with Meghan Markle.
-US Weekly reported that Prince Harry was worried about having a wedding that was too showy, and instead considering doing it in private in a more intimate setting.
+This came just days after another report surfaced claiming that Prince Harry was strongly leaning toward eloping with Meghan Markle.
+Us Weekly reported that Prince Harry was worried about having a wedding that was too showy, and instead considering doing it in private in a more intimate setting.

 Prince Harry is getting ready to get down on one knee for Meghan Markle.???? https://t.co/vuu9ZNkBNa pic.twitter.com/jNJbGMUFbX